 - Use certain gear or equipment as specified by law.

 You must have the SPL to commercially harvest and sell saltwater products, and you may sell only to a licensed Florida wholesale dealer.
 If you are commercially harvesting from a vessel it must be registered as a commercial vessel.

-The license may be issued to an individual applicant or a valid vessel registration number.
+The license may be issued to an individual applicant or a valid vessel commercial registration number.
 A company must be registered with FL Dept. of State, Division of Corporations prior to applying for a license.

 Restricted Species Endorsement (RS)